gleechi/gleechi.github.io/pages/unity/unity_component_vgbakingclient.md

 ### Step 2: Preparation

 Clicking "Prepare Project" will mainly verify that you have the necessary input data prepared for an upload.
-See above "Create Input" if you have not.
 If the input is valid, a window will appear telling you how many objects are going to be baked.

 ### Step 3: Baking